 Q. I have never worked on campus before.
 Do I need to do anything else?

-A. Besides the Student Employment Authorization Form, you must also complete the following: (1) CT W4, Federal W4, I-9 forms; (2) Direct Deposit Form.
+A. You must also complete the following: (1) CT W4, Federal W4, I-9 forms; (2) Direct Deposit Form.
 These forms can be found in CamelWeb.

-A. Yes, provided your classs schedule allows it.
+A. Yes, provided your class schedule allows it.

 Q. Are my earnings credited to my student account?